Watts-Lab/task-mapping/tasks/summaries/Wildcat Wells-writeup.md

 Mapped by: joycewang3

 ## 1. Stimulus Complex
 Participants see a realistic-looking 2D desert map with dots on it that represent hidden oil fields.
-All dots look the same to participants but some wells are wider and deeper than others and have more oil.
+All dots look the same to participants, but some "wells" are wider and deeper than others and contain more oil, which earns the participant more points.
+As they play, participants can see the total number of points that they have accumulated throughout the game.

 ## 2. Goal Directives
-The goal is to drill as many oil as possible by choosing the corresponding dots within a fixed amount of time.
-Participants earn points proportional to the amount of oil they discover and they maximize their tradeoff by drilling wells with the most oil.
+The goal is to drill as much oil as possible within a fixed amount of time by choosing the dots corresponding to "wells" that the participant wants to select.
+Participants earn points proportional to the amount of oil they discover.
+Thus, the goal is to try to find the "wells" with the most oil before the time runs out.

 ## 3. Allowed Group Processes
 The following details are not the main parts of the task, but rather additional information about ways in which participants could interact.